 But what if hackers get past those and get inside, what can be done to protect passwords then?
 It's simple - websites don't really need to store any passwords at all.
 None.
 Zero.
 Nada.

 Most websites should never need to store your actual password

 But with no passwords stored, how can websites confirm a user's identity when they log in?

 Proving a user's identity

-Passwords are something that only you should know - if you login to a website with a password that matches the one you signed up with then you prove your identity.
+Passwords are something that only you should know - if you login to a website with a password that matches the one you signed up with then you've proved your identity.
 And the easiest way for a website to check this is by simply comparing the typed password against a stored copy.

 This, however, would require the website to save your raw password - never a good plan!
 This is what hackers would love to get hold of, but which websites don't actually need to store.

 A more secure method - which all modern websites should be doing - is to store a scrambled version of your password instead.
-Now when you login, the password you enter is also scrambled and then checked against the saved copy.
-If they match the website will log you in.
+Now when you login, the password you enter is also scrambled (using the same method) and then checked against the saved copy.
+If they match, the website will log you in.

 The scrambled password is generated by using a "hashing" algorithm.
 This creates a "password hash", a random-looking mixture of numbers & letters a bit like 33c17d3eeaf581e7d4749173b1680e51.

 The cleverness of the method lies in the fact that the stored hash can’t be used in place of the password to login with.
 Anything entered as a password is always converted to a hash value before being checked - and the hash of a hash is always different.
 Only the original password would create a matching hash; without this the website would simply refuse to log anyone in.